 The court will issue a ruling of either maintaining the withholding or releasing of the funds.
-For further details of the entire procedure, see (Civil Code §§ 9400-9414).
+For further details of the entire procedure refer to California Civil Code §§ 9400-9414.

 2.b.
 THE PAYMENT BOND ALSO KNOWN AS THE LABOR AND MATERIALS BOND